komali2/blog/content/posts/why-taiwan/index.md

 The US government has no plan for mass automation, it has no ability to mange the next pandemic.
 It couldn't even protect its capital from a violent insurrection.
 Healthcare costs are out of control.
 11,000,000 children go hungry.
 And despite all this, soldiers remained stationed abroad, and we find the time to assassinate generals in other countries.
 My tax dollars, to that?
-My life spent giving thousands to United Healthcare in the hope that my deductible is paid of when I get cancer from poorly regulated food?
+My life spent giving thousands to United Healthcare in the hope that my deductible is paid off when I get cancer from poorly regulated food, water, air?
 No thanks.

 Taiwan handled Covid-19 better than any country on earth.
 It had a case fatality rate of 0.82%, to America's 1.68%.
 There have been 855 cases here, with a population of 23,780,000, to America's 24,000,000 cases to its population of 328,000,000.